 2. after a call is queued, you will see the attempts to select and ring agents.
 They will look something like this:

 This means that an agent "Christina" is selected and prepared for calling.
 You will then see attempts to ring that agent.

 If the information above is shown in the logs, but the agent's softphone (or other phone) does not ring, the agent's phone is very likely not reachable.
 Here are the most common reasons for that:

-A. the phone is not registered with a SIP account - usually you will see a message indicating that on the phone display or within the account settings for the particular SIP account
+A. the phone is not registered with a Agent ID number - usually you will see a message indicating that on the phone display or within the account settings for the particular Agent ID number.

 B. something on the particular agent's computer causes the issue, e.g. the softphone application is frozen, the computer is out of working memory, etc.

 C. the phone SIP account is registered but a local network problem prevents the call from reaching your phone.
 You can verify this issue with a number of tests:

 - change the agent number to a mobile or landline and do the test call again (this will isolate the problem down to the softphone/Agent ID number)